If you’re considering taking the awesome plunge into the world of bikini competition, you should totally do it!

 There are some options when it comes to getting dark enough for the stage and you’ll definitely need to have this figured out prior to show day.

 Again, because the stage lights are so bright you need to be really dark so that you don’t look washed out on stage.
 There’s nothing more tragic than having done all that hard work and getting scored down because you aren’t the right shade of super dark!

-Buy tanning products like Jan Tana and do it yourself (although you really need to have help with this) the night before and morning of your show
+- Buy tanning products like Jan Tana and do it yourself (although you really need to have help with this) the night before and the morning of your show

 Pro-Tip: Really, tanning can be a headache when it comes to show day and it’s worth it to pay someone to do it for you.
 Make sure they’re available later in the day for touch-ups to account for any streaking as a result of sweating, etc. And don’t wear deodorant!
 It’ll turn your armpits green.
 Awkward.

 You don’t want to forget to capture your big day!
 As I mentioned, most shows have at least one professional photographer you can make arrangements with the day of your show.
 Some shows also offer the photographer’s information when you register so you can make arrangements ahead of time.